-1. This Section applies to measures of the Parties concerning the entry and temporary stay in their territories of key personnel, graduate trainees, business sellers, contractual service suppliers and independent professionals in accordance with Article 76(5) of this Agreement.
+1. This Section applies to measures of the Parties concerning the entry and temporary stay in their territories of key personnel, graduate trainees and business sellers, contractual service suppliers and independent professionals, without prejudice to Article 202(5) of this Agreement.

-- 2. For the purposes of this Section: - (a) "key personnel" means natural persons employed within a juridical person of one Party other than a non-profit organisation and who are responsible for the setting-up or the proper control, administration and operation of an establishment.
-"Key personnel" comprise "business visitors" for establishment purposes and "intra-corporate transferees": - (i) "business visitors" for establishment purposes means natural persons working in a senior position who are responsible for setting up an establishment.
-They do not offer or provide services or engage in any other economic activity than required for establishment purposes.
+- 2. For the purposes of this Section: - (a) "key personnel" means natural persons employed within a juridical person of one Party other than a non-profit organisation and who are responsible for the setting up or the proper control, administration and operation of an establishment.
+"Key personnel" comprises "business visitors" for establishment purposes and "intra-corporate transferees": - (i) "business visitors" for establishment purposes means natural persons working in a senior position who are responsible for setting up an establishment.
+They do not offer or provide services or engage in any economic activity other than that required for establishment purposes.
 They do not receive remuneration from a source located within the host Party;

-The reference to other than a "non-profit organisation" only applies for Belgium, Czech Republic, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland and United Kingdom.
+The reference to "other than a non-profit organisation" only applies for Belgium, Czech Republic, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland and United Kingdom.

-- (ii) "intra-corporate transferees" means natural persons who have been employed by a juridical person or have been partners in it for at least one year and who are temporarily transferred to an establishment that may be a subsidiary, branch or head company of the enterprise / juridical person in the territory of the other Party.
-The natural person concerned must belong to one of the following categories: - (1) managers: persons working in a senior position within a juridical person, who primarily direct the management of the establishment, receiving general supervision or direction principally from the board of directors or from stockholders of the business or their equivalent, including at least: - directing the establishment or a department or sub-division thereof; - supervising and controlling the work of other supervisory, professional or managerial employees; and - having the authority personally to recruit and dismiss or recommend recruiting, dismissing or other personnel actions;
+- (ii) "intra-corporate transferees" means natural persons who have been employed by a juridical person or have been partners in it for at least one year and who are temporarily transferred to an establishment that may be a subsidiary, branch or head company of the enterprise/juridical person in the territory of the other Party.
+The natural person concerned shall belong to one of the following categories: - (1) managers: persons working in a senior position within a juridical person, who primarily direct the management of the establishment, receiving general supervision or direction principally from the board of directors or from stockholders of the business or their equivalent, including at least: - directing the establishment or a department or sub-division thereof; - supervising and controlling the work of other supervisory, professional or managerial employees; and

-- (2) specialists: persons working within a juridical person who possess uncommon knowledge essential to the establishment's production, research equipment, techniques, processes, procedures or management.
-In assessing such knowledge, account will be taken not only of knowledge specific to the establishment, but also of whether the person has a high level of qualification referring to a type of work or trade requiring specific technical knowledge, including membership of an accredited profession. - (b) "graduate trainees" means natural persons who have been employed by a juridical person of one Party or its branch for at least one year, possess a university degree and are temporarily transferred to an establishment of the juridical person in the territory of the other Party, for career development purposes or to obtain training in business techniques or methods1; - (c) "business sellers" means natural persons who are representatives of a services or goods supplier of one Party seeking entry and temporary stay in the territory of the other Party for the purpose of negotiating the sale of services or goods, or entering into agreements to sell services or goods for that supplier.
-They do not engage in making direct sales to the general public and do not receive remuneration from a source located within the host Party, nor are they commission agents;
+- having the authority personally to recruit and dismiss or recommend recruiting, dismissing or other personnel actions; - (2) specialists: persons working within a juridical person who possess uncommon knowledge essential to the establishment's production, research equipment, techniques, processes, procedures or management.
+In assessing such knowledge, account will be taken not only of knowledge specific to the establishment, but also of whether the person has a high level of qualification referring to a type of work or trade requiring specific technical knowledge, including membership of an accredited profession; - (b) "graduate trainees" means natural persons who have been employed by a juridical person of one Party or its branch for at least one year, possess a university degree and are temporarily transferred to an establishment of the juridical person in the territory of the other Party, for career development purposes or to obtain training in business techniques or methods;

 The recipient establishment may be required to submit a training programme covering the duration of the stay for prior approval, demonstrating that the purpose of the stay is for training.
-For Czech Republic, Germany, Spain, France, Hungary and Austria, training must be linked to the university degree which has been obtained.
+For Czech Republic, Germany, Spain, France, Hungary and Austria, training is required to be linked to the university degree which has been obtained.